 Francisco Canaro was a prominent orchestra director, violinist and composer of the guardia vieja.
-He had a long and prolific career covering over 50 years of tango history from his early years with Vicente Greco up to the beginning of tango concerts in the 1960’s.
-He recorded over 3500 tracks, including over 900 titles in the acoustic era .
-As a composer he produced many classics including “Mano Brava”, “Sentimiento gaucho”, “La ultima copa”, “Sonar y nada mas”, “Madreselva”, “El chamuyo” and “Se dice de mi”.
+He had a long and prolific career covering over 50 years of tango history from his early years with Vicente Greco up to the 1960’s.
+He recorded over 3500 tracks including 900 titles in the acoustic era only.
+As a composer he produced classics such as “Mano Brava”, “Sentimiento gaucho”, “La ultima copa”, “Sonar y nada mas”, “Madreselva”, “El chamuyo” and “Se dice de mi”.

 Francisco Canarozzo was born in Uruguay in 1888 to a humble family of Italian immigrants.
-By the age of 10 he began working in the streets of Buenos Aires selling news papers along with his brothers to help sustain the family.
-His first violin was made by himself out an oil can from a factory where he used to work.
+When he was 10 he began selling news papers in the streets to help sustain his family.
+His first violin was made out an oil can from a factory where he used to work.

 With his oil can violin Francisco Canaro began performing in public for money.
-By 1908 he was a regular in the cafes and nightclubs of La Boca.
-He joined the orchestra of his friend Vicente Greco and together they made their first recording in 1911.
-He composed his first tango “Pinta Brava” in 1912 and contributed to shape the first orquestas tipicas by incorporating the double bass.
+By 1908 he was a regular in the cafes of La Boca and he joined the orchestra of Vicente Greco with whom he made his first recording in 1911.
+He composed his first tango in 1912 and contributed to shaping the first orquestas tipicas by incorporating the double bass.

-By 1925 Canaro was in Paris with his own orchestra.
-He also went to New York and toured the interior of Argentina and Japan.
-He was first to include an estribillista in his orchestra in 1924.
-Some of the signers most identified with him in the early years are Charlo and Ada Falcon, a woman with whom he had a notorious love affair.
+In 1925, Canaro was in Paris with his own orchestra.
+He also performed in New York and Japan.
+He was among the first to experiment with tango signers and to include an estribillista in his orchestra in 1924.
+Some of the signers most identified with him in his early years are Charlo and Ada Falcon, a woman with whom he had a notorious love affair.